|

 What's

 a Droodle?
-A droodle is a doodle
+A droodle is a

-riddle...
-Droodles were known for centuries but
+and a riddle...
+Droodles were known for centuries

-These cartoons were rather abstract drawings
+1950s.
+These cartoons were rather abstract

-is it?".
-A punch line (usually a funny description)
+line (usually a funny description) made the

-made the cartoons obvious.
+cartoons obvious.

 Go